alexnelsone/centralizedlogging.io/03-Setup-Landing-Zone-Accelerator.md

 ### Deploy Landing Zone Accelerator on AWS

 The following will be performed in the management account in the AWS standard (commercial) region.
-You should have already created an admin account that you can login to that account with.
+You should have already created an admin account that you can log in to that account with.
 Remember, using the root account to perform admin tasks is a "No!
 No!".

 1. Create a GitHub personal access token.
 You need this so that the LZA solution can check the public repository in GitHub